splondike/polipoid/README.md

 We need a copy of the Polipo binary which will run on the machine you're building for.
 Once it's built just put it in the root of the assets/ directory.
 The following steps should take you through the process.
 See `$NDK/docs/STANDALONE-TOOLCHAIN.html` for more info.

-1. We need two versions of the toolchain for older and newer Android versions.
-Run the following to set up your toolchains, $NDK is the root of your NDK installation:
+1. Run the following to set up your toolchains, $NDK is the root of your NDK installation:

     mkdir /tmp/toolchain-8
-    mkdir /tmp/toolchain-16
     $NDK/build/tools/make-standalone-toolchain.sh --platform=android-8 --arch=arm --install-dir=/tmp/toolchain-8
-    $NDK/build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=arm --install-dir=/tmp/toolchain-16

-This will set up ARM toolchains in /tmp/toolchain-8 and /tmp/toolchain-16.
+This will set an ARM toolchains in /tmp/toolchain-8.
 If you're building for a different architecture, just use `--arch=x86` or whatever's appropriate.
 2. Go to the `polipo/` direcory in the polipoid source and run the following:

     make clean
     # Replace arm-linux-androideabi with i686-linux-android-gcc if you're building x86
-    PATH=/tmp/toolchain-8/bin:$PATH CC=arm-linux-androideabi-gcc EXTRA_DEFINES="-U __linux__" make polipo
+    PATH=/tmp/toolchain-8/bin:$PATH CC=arm-linux-androideabi-gcc EXTRA_DEFINES="-fvisibility=default -fPIE -U __linux__" LDFLAGS="-rdynamic -fPIE -pie" make polipo
     cp polipo ../src/main/assets/polipo

-    make clean
-    PATH=/tmp/toolchain-16/bin:$PATH CC=arm-linux-androideabi-gcc EXTRA_DEFINES="-fPIE -U __linux__" LDFLAGS="-fPIE -pie" make polipo
+3. Finally to allow the application to run on an Android version earlier than 5.0.0 you will also need to build the 'run_pie' executable.
+Go to the `src/main/run-pie` directory and run the following:

+   /tmp/toolchain-8/bin/arm-linux-androideabi-gcc -o run_pie run_pie.c
-    cp polipo ../src/main/assets/polipo-pie
+   cp run_pie ../assets/run_pie

-If you get an error like "sysinfo not defined" when running make, you may have to edit the Polipo source (particularly util.c) to not use the sysinfo call.
-This is a bug in android versions 8 and below (fixed in v9).
-The EXTRA_DEFINES __linux__ thing should hopefully take care of this though.

 Setup Maven
 -----------